murilo9/bookingeek/README.md

 ## Frontend Architecture

+A note about components: some components are containers (accept children) while others are "final".
+Some components are pure/dumb (don't rely on external state other than props) while others are impure/smart (rely on the store).

 ### Pages

 A page loads all necessary data then renders one or more views.
 If rendering more than a view, a page will have the implementation of the proper navigation logic.